- Identify and critically reflect on the different approaches to the human right to water and sanitation.

 To have an idea of the evolution and ambiguities of private sector positions have a look at these video.

-In this second video (Nestlé, march 2013) he later returns on his position recognising water as human right, presenting his approach to deal with water scarcity: recognising water as precious resources, better valuing water to incentive investments and better management
+In this third video (Nestlé, march 2013), he later returns on his position recognising water as human right, presenting his approach to deal with water scarcity: recognising water as precious resources, better valuing water to incentive investments and better management

 Nestlé Chairman Peter Brabeck: Water is a Human Right.